DrOgres/tftloop/README.md

     <li>TODO - code clean-up and documentation of system use</li>
 </ul>

+<h3> Version 1.0.1 </h3>

+* Foundry VTT 0.8.5 compatible.
+This fork will be the main release going forward, you must use Foundry VTT 0.8.5 or better to use this system
+* Updated CSS for better readability and space usage on sheet.

 <h3> Version 1.0.0 </h3>

 * Foundry VTT 0.8.2b compatible, this is a Fork of the main release.  if you are using 0.7.9 this release will not work for you.